Share This Craft

-Use whatever color ribbon you like, but I recommend using non-wired, fabric ribbon, such as double-faced satin or grosgrain.
+Use whatever color ribbon you like for this craft, but we recommend using non-wired, fabric ribbon, such as double-faced satin or grosgrain.
 Found ribbon you love, but it’s wired?
-No problem.
-Simply cut a length of ribbon and take out the wire from either side.
+No problem—simply cut a length of ribbon and remove the wire from either side.

 Supplies & Tools:

 - Printable template (download here)